-Whether it’s for isolation, motivation or relaxation, it’s often a helmet on your head that allows you to indulge in the joys of sport.
-According to a recent study, you are even likely to improve your performance by 5 to 7% by practicing to music!
+Whether it’s for isolation, motivation or relaxation, it’s often with headphones on your head that allows you to indulge in the joys of sport, whether hiking, swimming, cycling… According to a recent study, you are even likely to improve your performance by 5 to 7% by practicing to music!

 For years now, manufacturers have been turning this market into their little laboratory, testing streamlined shapes, more compact devices or more intuitive controls.
 Even when you’re lifting weights, you can do it at the sound of your favorite music thanks to wireless earbuds and headphones.